-- Team Leaders should verify that all their team members registered online so we can credit the team for all donations.
+- Team Leaders should ensure that all their team members register online.

 - Request Pledges

-- In order to participate, you must receive at least $50 in sponsor donations for each team you join.
-We hope you will solicit many donations, but you can also self-donate any amount to meet this minimum.
+- You must raise at least $50 for each team you join, but we hope you will solicit many more donations.
+You can also sponsor yourself to meet this minimum.

-- Ask your employer if they will match your Birdathon donation!
+- Ask your employer if they will match your donation.

-- Review our pledge hints to maximize your pledges.
+- Be creative!
+Read our many pledge hints that will help maximize your pledges.

-- Use our optional sample pledge ask letter (PDF or editable MS Word) to send to your potential sponsors.
+- If you want, use our sample pledge ask letter (PDF or editable MS Word) to send to your potential sponsors.

-- Track your pledges on our sample pledge tracking sheet (PDF or editable MS Excel) or on your own sheets.
+- If you want, track your pledges on our sample pledge tracking sheet (PDF or editable MS Excel) or on your own sheets.
 We will notify you of all sponsor donations received online so you can track them.

 - Go Birding

-- Count or photograph bird species with your team on your chosen day within the Birdathon Window (dates listed at the top).
+- Count or photograph bird species with your team on your birdathon day within the Birdathon Window (dates listed at the top).

 - Collect Donations

 - Collect all pledged donations by many payment methods.

 - Make sure all donations are marked with your name so we can credit you.

 - SCVAS will send a thank-you letter to your donors if we receive their address.
 You can also send your own using our sample letter (PDF or editable MS Word).